sg-c/alluxio-secure-hadoop/README.md

 sed -i "s#/etc/ssl/certs/hadoop-client-truststore.jks#/opt/hadoop-realm2/hadoop-client-truststore.jks#g" /opt/hadoop-realm2/ssl-client.xml
 ```
 ### Update /etc/hosts
 Add following lines to the file.
 This sets the IP and the hostnames of the NN and DN in REALM1.
+This is done in the `extra_hosts` part in the `docker-compose.yml`.
 ```
 172.22.0.4 hadoop-namenode.docker.com
 172.22.0.5 hadoop-datanode1.docker.com